lars-derichter/ai-programming-students/slides.md

-# AI for programming students
+# AI for Programming Students

 ---

 ## Who Am I?

 - Lars De Richter
-- I Teach programming at Thomas More University of Applied Sciences in Belgium (Antwerp)
+- Programming Teacher at Thomas More University of Applied Sciences, Belgium (Antwerp)

 ---

-## Why you should come to Belgium?
+## Why come to Belgium? 🇧🇪

-- Bad weather (but not as bad as in Finland)
+- Bad weather 🌧️ (but not as bad as in Finland)
-- Quiet, sturdy people (but not as quiet or sturdy as Fins)
+- Quiet, sturdy people 🤐 (but not as quiet or sturdy as Fins)
-- Very many people (11mio) in a very small country (2/3d Estonia)
+- Never alone 👥: 11mio people in a very small country (2/3d Estonia)
-- The best beer in the world (and cheap)
+- World's best beers 🍺 (and cheap)
-- The best chocolate in the world
+- Famous for its chocolate 🍫
-- French fries are really Belgian!
+- French fries 🍟 are really Belgian

 ---

-Longer intorduction tomorrow

----

 ## Topics

-1. Prompt Techniques
+1. Writing Better AI Prompts
-2. Learning vs Solving
+2. Learning vs Just Getting Answers
-3. Alternative Explanations
+3. Understanding Things in Different Ways
-4. Using AI as a Practice Buddy
+4. Practice with AI
-5. Learning Checkpoints
-6. AI for Project Planning (as a Student)
+5. Checking Your Progress
+6. Planning Projects with AI Help

 ---

-## 1. Prompt Techniques
+## 1. Writing Better AI Prompts

 ---

 ### Why Context Matters

-- AI doesn't know what you know
+- AI needs to know your background
-- AI doesn't know what you want
+- AI needs to know what you want
-- AI doesn't know your constraints
+- AI needs to know your limitations
-- But you can tell it all of these things!
+- You can tell AI all of these things!

 ---

-### Elements of an Effective Prompt
+### Parts of a Good Prompt

-- General Context
-- Role
-- Task
+1. Context: Your Situation
+2. Role: Who You Want AI to Be
+3. Task: What You Want to Do
+4. Format: How You Want the Answer (when needed)
+5. Audience: Who It's For
-- Format (when needed)
+6. Scope: What's Included/Not Included (when needed)
-- Audience
-- Scope
-- Steps (when needed)
+7. Step-by-Step (when needed)

 ---

-### General Context

-Explains your situation and background
+### Your Situation (Context)

+Tell AI about yourself and what you know

 Example:
-"I'm a first-year web development student working on my portfolio project.
+"I'm a first-year web student.
+I know how to:

-I know HTML and CSS basics, and I'm learning JavaScript fundamentals (variables, loops, functions)."
+- Write basic HTML
+- Style with CSS
+- Use JavaScript variables and functions"

 ---

-### Role

-Defines who you want the AI to be
+### Who You Want AI to Be (Role)

+Tell AI what kind of expert you need

 Example:
-"As an expert web developer with experience in teaching beginners, please help me understand..."
+"Please be like a patient teacher who's really good at explaining things to beginners..."

-"Acting as a senior front-end developer who specializes in writing clean, maintainable code..."
+"Be like an experienced web developer who always writes clean, simple code..."

-"Take the role of an accessibility expert who helps developers make their websites compliant with EU Guidelines..."

 ---

-### Task
+### What You Want (Task)

-Clearly states what you want to achieve
+Be specific about what you need

-Example:
-❌ "Make a form"
+❌ Bad: "Make a form"
-✅ "I need to create a contact form that collects a visitor's name,
+✅ Good: "Help me create a simple contact form that:

-email, and message.
-The form should validate that the email is properly formatted before submission."
+- Gets the user's name and email
+- Checks if the email looks right
+- Shows a message when sent"

 ---

-### Format

-Specifies how you want the information presented
+### How You Want It (Format)

+Tell AI how to present the solution

 Example:
-"Please provide the solution as:
+"Please show me:

-- HTML structure first
+- HTML first
-- CSS in a separate block
+- Then CSS
-- Comments explaining each major section
-- No frameworks - just vanilla HTML/CSS"
+- Add helpful comments
+- Keep it simple - no frameworks"

 ---

-### Audience
+### Who It's For (Audience)

-States who will use your code/solution
+Tell AI who will use your code

 Example:
-"This needs to be accessible for:
+"This needs to work for:

-- Mobile users
+- Phone users
-- Screen readers
+- People using screen readers
-- Elderly users who might not be tech-savvy
-  Please keep the interface simple and intuitive."
+- Older people who aren't tech experts"

 ---

-### Scope
+### What's Included (Scope)

-Defines the boundaries of what you need
+Be clear about what you need (and don't need)

 Example:
-"For now, I only need the front-end part:
+"For now, I just need:

-- Form layout and styling
+- The form layout
-- Basic JavaScript validation
+- Basic styling
-- No backend/database code yet
+- Simple checks
-- No advanced features like auto-complete"
+- No fancy features yet"

 ---

-### Steps (When Needed)
+### Step by Step (When Needed)

-Break down complex tasks into smaller parts
+Ask AI to break down complex tasks

 Example:
-"Please help me build this form in these steps:
+"Can you help me build this form by:

-1. First, show me the basic HTML structure
+1. First showing the basic HTML
-2. Then, add CSS for layout and styling
+2. Then adding simple CSS
-3. Finally, add JavaScript for validation
+3. Finally adding basic checks
-   Explain each step before moving to the next one."
+4. Explain each part before moving on"

 ---

-### Bad Prompt Example
+### Bad Example

-"Fix this code"
+❌ "Fix this code"

 ```html
 <div class="card">